aguilasa/css-windify/packages/cli/README.md

    - `--format` - Output format (json, css, html)

 3. **Core Integration**
-   - Use `transformCssText` from `tailwindify-core` for CSS processing
+   - Use `transformCssText` from `css-windify-core` for CSS processing
    - Use `summarize` for generating readable reports

 ## Development